Chiang Mai is the largest city in northern Thailand. It is a popular destination with many Buddhist temples and the Old City worth exploring.

-Every Saturdays night is the Wui Lai Market by the Old City.
+Every Saturday night is the Wui Lai Market by the Old City.
 The market starts across the Chiang Mai Gate and extends all the way down the length of Wui Lai Road.
 Although the market is dedicated to art and crafts, you will find plenty of food options.

 The area around Chiang Mai gate is a bustling square where food vendors set up their carts and tables.
 You’ll see tourist and locals alike sitting together and enjoying the local foods.

-We were served a generous bowl of Khao Soi and were eager to try our first Khao Soi in Chiang Mai.
+From a local vendor with a long line, we were served a generous bowl of Khao Soi and were eager to try our first Khao Soi in Chiang Mai.

 The noodles were perfectly cooked.
 Not soggy at all.
 And the chicken was extremely tender .
 The curry soup thick and not too spicy.
 For our first introduction to Khao Soi in Chiang Mai, we were delighted.